Smart Bedroom Guide: How to Create a Calm, Sleep-Friendly Space with Smart Lighting

 How to Layer Lighting in a Bedroom

-Understanding how to layer lighting in bedroom design is essential for creating a sleep-friendly environment.
-Layered lighting replaces harsh overhead brightness with depth, softness, and visual balance.
+Understanding how to layer lighting in bedroom design is essential for creating a calmer space.
+Layered lighting replaces one harsh overhead source with several softer points of light.

 Ambient Lighting: The Emotional Base